-A set of public meetings are being held during winter and early spring 2018 to continue a conversation with residents about a potential connection between Hazelwood, Greenfield, Four Mile Run, and Oakland.
+A set of public meetings are being held during winter and spring 2018 to continue a conversation with residents about a potential connection between Hazelwood, Greenfield, Four Mile Run, and Oakland.
 Building off of the conversation about the planned stormwater improvements, a number of transit routes and options are being considered to improve the connection between these neighborgoods and the major employment centers of Oakland and Downtown; this current study responds to prior studies that highlighted a need for connectivity through this area.

 The intention is to implement this transit solution simultaneously with the stormwater improvements to maximize efficiency and minimize cost and disruption to residents.
 This connection is intended to provide an alternative to vehicular traffic, and to supplement the public transit system in the area, providing an additional mode of travel to and from major employment centers.